conrad-blucher-institute/Flare/README.md

 5. If you make changes to the code make sure you 'docker compose down' and then repeat step 4.

 ## Vue Development Setup(Frontend)
-1. Use nvm (Node Version Manager) to switch to the Node version specified in the frontend container.
+1. Use NVM to switch to the Node version specified in the frontend container.
     - Linux/WSL Installation:
         - Install:'curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash'
-        - Install node using nvm : nvm install node
+        - Install node using nvm : 'nvm install node '
         - Switch to the version used in the frontend container  : 'nvm use <version>'
         - Check the node version: node -v
+        - Install vite: 'nvm install vite'
 2. Change to the Vue app directory 'cd CDL-Broadcast/vue-ui'
 3. Run the development enviornment : 'npm run dev'